-Summer Evenings in the City
+Summer Evenings In The City

 With whistles wet and appetites whet, take in the new and old as you trek to the very end of High Street (no Uber needed in this balmy weather).
 In the Salt District, this pocket of town is renowned for its offering of swish restaurants as well as more casual eateries.

 Those with something to celebrate – or perhaps just feeling a tad extravagant – need look no further than The Monday Room (TMR) nestled away in the exposed brick remains of High Street.
 Banquet-style feasting is the name of the game here, with small and large plates to share as well as the popular option to let the kitchen do their thing with a Trust the Chef dining experience available.
-Special occasions are also well-suited to TMR’s neighbours, Not Without You, who take their platters to the next level with a wealth of premium and locally-sourced delicacies.